Usage Guide

 # Sync bugs only

-ghw sync --repo owner/repo --search "label:bug is:open"
+ghw issues sync --repo owner/repo --search "label:bug is:open"

 # Generate plans

-ghw plan --repo owner/repo
+ghw issues plan --repo owner/repo

 # Review and implement selectively

-ghw implement --repo owner/repo --issue-numbers 42
+ghw issues implement --repo owner/repo --issue-numbers 42

 High-Parallelism Processing